agilexrm-docs/docs/guides/common/CustomizingLookAndFeel.md

 -   Create another .aspx page with the features we desire it to have.
 It is preferred to place the new page on the root directory, as AgileDialogsError.aspx is.
-Note the picture below in which a new .aspx file called “AgileDialogsCustomError.aspx” is created, in order to have an extended version of the default error page.
+Note the picture below in which a new .aspx file called *AgileDialogsCustomError.aspx* is created, in order to have an extended version of the default error page.

 ![](../media/AgileDialogsDesignGuide/CustomizingLookAndFeel_27.png)